Spring birding & flowers in the Western Mediterranean

 - Low carbon discount of €50 if you travel by train

-- Expert local guide and English speaking tour leader
+- Expert local bird and flower guides & English speaking tour leader

 - Group size = 6 – 12

 Discount available for 7 or more participants booking together.